amoe/allen-moronuki/allen_moronuki_notes.md

 This won't work, because it would attempt to create a heterogeneous array of [Integer|Char].

+## Conditionals

+The if expression is a built-in syntactic sugar.
+A given if expression has a type.
+It's even type checkable using `:t` in ghci.
+Note that both the `then` and `else` clauses must have the same type.

+The if-expression must be an actual Bool type.
+For instance, you can't say `if 0` or other horribly bogus things.

+The indentation structure for an if expression looks like so:

+foo x =
+    if expr
+        then y
+    else
+        z

+Note that the two expressions line up.  else lines up with if.

 2019-02-12

 # Chapter 4: Basic datatypes